The $\Omega(2380)$ as a partner of the $\Omega(2012)$: Formalism

-The Lagrangian of Eq.~\eqref{eq:VVV} for $VB$ close to threshold, neglecting the three momenta of the vectors versus their mass, requires $\nu=0$.
 For the lower vertex, the $VBB$ one, we calculate it using an analogous approach to Refs.~\cite{Debastiani:2017ewu,Wang:2022aga,Roca:2024nsi}.
 The vertex is given in terms of quarks and sandwiched between the baryon quark wave functions.
 The vertex is written as

-where $q\bar{q}$ is the quark wave function of the exchanged vector meson, and at low energies we take $\gamma^\mu \sim \gamma^0 \sim 1$.
+where $q\bar{q}$ represents the quark wave function of the exchanged vector meson.
+At low energies, it follows from Eq.~\eqref{eq:internal_prop} that $\nu'=0$.
+This is further supported by the fact that, in this energy regime, $\gamma^{\nu'}$ is dominated by its time component, $\gamma^0$, since $\gamma^0 \sim 1$, while the spatial components are suppressed.
 Then we obtain the corresponding potential